rgabdrakhmanov/kytools/README.md

 # README

 This document describes Bash functions included in the repository.
-Functions are meant to automate repetitive operations in situations, when same change has to be applied to a similar resources in multiple Kubernetes clusters in the abscense of the up-to-date configuration files describing current state this resources.
+Functions are meant to automate repetitive operations in situations, when same change has to be applied to a similar resources in multiple Kubernetes clusters in the abscense of the up-to-date configuration files describing current state of this resources.
 Especially good for complex custom resources ~500 lines long (wink wink).
 Each function was made to be usable, and probably even useful, on its own.

 ## Dependencies